wp-plugins/miniorange-login-openid/readme.txt

 = I need login with other social apps like Reddit, Paypal, Instagram, etc. ? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
 You can also submit your app request from plugin's configuration page.

-= I don't see any Google login widget to enable.
+= I can't see any Social Login to enable.
 I only see Register with miniOrange? = Our very simple and easy registration lets you register with miniOrange - Social Login works if you are connected to miniOrange.
-Once you have registered with a valid email-address and phone number, you will be able to enable miniOrange - Social Login.
+Once you have registered with a valid email-address, you will be able to enable miniOrange - Social Login.

 = For any other query/problem/request =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact">Contact us</a>.
 You can also submit your query from plugin's configuration page.